idiap/tnn/README.md

 # Trajectory Nearest Neighbors

+Repository holding the code for PyTorch implementation of the Trajectory Nearest Neighbors algorithm.

+This work was published at [SIAM Data Mining 2022](https://www.siam.org/conferences/cm/program/accepted-papers/sdm22-accepted-papers) a preprint is available [here](https://arxiv.org/abs/2112.10408).

 This code was developed as a part of the **Innosuisse MALAT: Machine Learning for Air Traffic** project, which is a partnership between SkySoft ATM and the Idiap Research Institute.

 Main research partner : **Pr.
 François Fleuret (UNIGE)**